Remote Island-Hopping Expedition in The Philippines

 Sunsets throughout the expedition

 Sunsets were spectacular!
 We saw them from the boat, from the beach and from our Tuka lodge.
-We arrived to the camps before or right around sunset.
+We arrived at the camps before or right around sunset.

 Sunset on the first day, sitting on the warm sand, already showered and wearing dry clothes, with a drink on hand and hanging out with our new friends felt really good.
 Simple, natural, relaxing!